Physical Education and health Course Offerings

 Term: Semester | Level: High School Graduation Credit

 Credit for private instruction will be available in the area of Physical Education.
 This credit must be approved in advance by an administrator.
 Options are limited and must meet rigorous district guidelines.
-Guidelines can be found at the Physical Education Private Instruction (IUSD Information linked HERE)
+Guidelines can be found here: IUSD Physical Education Private Instruction.

 Private instruction in Physical Education is designed for nationally ranked students in an individual sport or are in a sport pre-approved for private instruction credit by the Irvine Unified School District.
 The student must be preparing for national/international competition and have at least 300 minutes per week of private instruction/practice with a qualified instructor.
 The maximum number of physical education credits available via private instruction is 20 on a pass/fail basis only.